Los Glaciares National Park

 Torres del Paine National Park

 Perhaps Chile’s most famous national park (at least with backpackers and mountaineers!), Torres del Paine is known for its soaring mountains, bright blue icebergs that calve from glaciers, and golden pampas (grasslands) that shelter rare wildlife such as the llama-like guanacos.
-Some of its most iconic sites are the three granite towers from which the park takes its name and horn-shaped peaks named Cuernos del Paine (picture one), which are some of the most expressive mountains in the world.
+Some of its most iconic sites are the three granite towers from which the park takes its name and the horn-shaped peaks named Cuernos del Paine, which are some of the most expressive mountains in the world.

 Cuernos del Paine, Torres del Paine, Chile